edvin/tornadofx/README.md

 ```

 Create a `Fragment` instead of a `View`.
 A `Fragment` is not a `Singleton` like `View`is, so you will
-get a new instance every time you use the `find()` method, or if you choose to Inject a `Fragment` you
-will actually get a new instance every time you access it.
+create a new instance via the constructor.

 ```kotlin
 class MyFragment : Fragment() {